scojac-github/automate-flow-activation/README.md

 Deploying new versions of Flows often requires Admins/Developers to manually click through the Setup menu, locate the Flow, and activate the new version.
 This can be cubersome or is often a step that is missed.

 # Overview
-This script is largely borrowed from https://www.mitchspano.com/blog/automate_your_post_deployment_steps_using_puppeteer.
+This script is largely (read: almost entirely) borrowed from https://www.mitchspano.com/blog/automate_your_post_deployment_steps_using_puppeteer.
 The blog covers the script in much more detail but its overview is simply:

 > There are three main tools we need to perform this automation:
 >